ribarragi/GIS_portfolio/Onepage_bid.md

 <br>
 <br>

-This is their [website](https://teleton.org/) current style,
+This is their <a href="https://teleton.org/">website</a> current style,
 <br>
 <img class="center" src="assets/Teleton_main.png" atl="Teleton current map"  width="580" height="320">
 <br>
 <br>
-This is the map they current use to show the users where their rehablitation centers are:
+This is the <b>map they currently use</b> to show the users where their rehablitation centers are:
 <br>
 <br>
 <img class="center" src="assets/Teleton_currentMap.png" atl="Teleton current map"  width="680" height="320">
 <br>
 <br>

-The project includes the following deliverables and time and cost estimates:
+The project includes the <b>following activities and deliverables</b>.
+The table also includes time and cost estimates:
 <br>
 <br>
 <table style="width:100%">